pieeg-club/BioRon_EEG/README.md

 Join us in our mission to revolutionize EEG technology and make a significant impact on brain research!
 Feel free to reach out, contribute, and be part of the EEG revolution. 🧠🌍

-Let's decode the mind together! 🚀🔓

 ### Contact:
 📧 Email: ildarr2016@gmail.com
-👾 Join our Discord community: in the process